Gothic-Modding-Community/gmc/docs/zengin/worlds/Classes/zCMaterial.md

     This option is only available in Gothic II (Spacer2).

 ### `ignoreSunLight` {: .sp-bool}
-Ignoring sunlight.
-In effect, the material will no longer support shadows.
+Defines if the material ignores sunlight (doesn't cast shadows).

 **Accepted values:**